 This requires seven model components, representing the X, Y and Z co-ordinates of the start and end of the line, plus one representing the line thickness.
 The colour must also be specified.

 This requires eight model components.
 The first three are the X, Y and Z co-ordinates of the ellipse centre.
 Then there is one for the radius of the ellipse along the X (major) axis, and one for the eccentricity, which is the factor by which the Y axis radius is smaller.
 The ellipse will be drawn parallel to the XY plane if the next two are zero.
 The first of these is the rotation about the X axis, which rolls the ellipse around the major axis.
 Then comes rotation about the Y axis, which tilts it around the minor axis.
 The last one is rotation around the Z axis, which revolves the ellipse in its plane.
 Note that each rotation also rotates the axes for subsequent rotations.
-In addition to the model components, two colours must be specified for ellipses, the first for the front (initially upper) surface, the second for the back.
+In addition to the geometry, two colours must be specified for ellipses, the first for the front (initially upper) surface, the second for the back.

 The view in the shape viewer can be adjusted using the mouse.
 The camera can be swivelled around the centre of the view by left-dragging in the view window, and zoomed in and out using the scroll wheel.
 Right-dragging will cause the camera to move perpendicularly to the direction in which it is looking.